-Employees can try out an alternative role with their employers for 4 weeks (or more if agreed in writing) without giving up their right to redundancy pay.
+You are entitled to try out an alternative role with your employers for 4 weeks (or more if agreed in writing) without giving up your right to redundancy pay.

-All employees under notice of redundancy have the right to reasonable time off to look for a new job or arrange training.
+While under notice of redundancy you have the right to reasonable time off to look for a new job or arrange training.

 You can seek advice from the Citizens’ Advice Bureau or a professional if you need help,